-I am an Assistant Professor of Political Science at Macalester College.
-I received my Ph.D from UCLA, specializing in comparative politics, political economy, and social movements.
+I am an Associate Professor of Political Science at Macalester College.
+I have been a Fulbright Scholar at Sciences Po Bordeaux and a Residential Fellow at the Notre Dame Institute for Advanced Study.
+I received my PhD from UCLA, specializing in political economy of development, empirical research methods, and social movements.

-I am a regular consultant for governmental and non-governmental agencies, focusing on impact evaluation and policy analysis.
+I am a regular consultant for governmental and non-governmental organizations, focusing on impact evaluation and policy analysis.

 You can reach me at firstname.lastname@example.org.
 For inquiries about Data-Driven Protest, please contact Jennifer Thompson (Nordlyset Literary Agency).